 Causes and Risk Factors for AFib

 The primary cause of atrial fibrillation is aging.
-Rare in patients younger than 40, it mostly occurs in people over the age of 65.
-“Abnormal electrical signaling in the upper two chambers of the heart or scarring in the heart tissue itself tends to happen to all of us as we age,” said Eskander.
+Abnormal electrical signaling in the upper two chambers of the heart or scarring in the heart tissue tends to happen to most people as they age.
+Rare in patients younger than 40, AFib mostly occurs in individuals over the age of 65.

 In addition to aging, other risk factors for AFib include:

-These contributing factors cause the heart to work harder, essentially speeding the cardiac aging process.
+These contributing factors cause the heart to work harder, essentially speeding up the cardiac aging process.
 Eliminating these risk factors is the best way to prevent atrial fibrillation from occurring.

 Diagnosis of Atrial Fibrillation